-Cardiff will continue to lead as a City of Sanctuary in welcoming refugees and asylum seekers to build new lives and make Wales their home, and the cultural diversity and vibrancy of the city will continue to be celebrated.
+Cardiff will continue to lead as a City of Sanctuary in welcoming refugees and asylum seekers to build new lives and make Wales their home.
 In response to crises such as Ukraine and the potential for the movement of people due to climate change, close partnership working, locally, regionally and nationally, will be required to provide access to the accommodation, health, employment and specialist advice services needed.
 Working with and empowering communities to support new arrivals so that they are able to fully participate in the economic, social and cultural life of the capital city will also be needed to continue to build strong and cohesive communities.

-Respond to the new statutory Serious Violence Duty, underpinned by a public health-based approach to violence reduction.
+Respond to the new statutory Serious Violence Prevention Duty, underpinned by a public health-based approach to violence reduction generally.

-Tackle all forms of violence against women and girls, domestic abuse and sexual violence, and take action to strengthen the support available to victims, including agreeing and implementing an updated Violence against Women, Domestic Abuse and Sexual Violence strategy.
+Tackle all forms of violence against women and girls, domestic abuse and sexual violence, and take action to strengthen the support available to victims, including agreeing an updated Violence against Women, Domestic Abuse and Sexual Violence strategy by March 2023.